Why We Love Paris in the Fall

 Fall truly is wine time in France.
 Grapes are harvested between September and October, so oenophiles should take advantage of this auspicious season to sample bottles from the best wine regions in France.

-There are many autumnal wine festivals and fairs in Paris like the Montmartre Harvest Festival (October), Le Grand Tasting at Grand Palais (November), or the Beaujolais Nouveau Day (November) which is celebrated all around France.
+There are many autumnal wine festivals and fairs in Paris, like the Montmartre Harvest Festival (October), Le Grand Tasting at Grand Palais (this year on 1 and 2 December), or the Beaujolais Nouveau Day (November), which is celebrated all around France.

-And if you have a couple of spare days, the wine regions of Alsace, Bourgogne, or Champagne, make excellent road trips or weekend getaways from Paris by train.
+And if you have a couple of spare days, the wine regions of Alsace, Bourgogne, and Champagne make for excellent road trips or weekend getaways from Paris by train.

 TIP: Don’t forget your wine suitcase or wine tote bag to bring your best findings back home!